+First stage HEAT is approximately 91% of the same second stage HEAT.

 First stage COOL (two-stage air conditioning units only) is approximately 70% of the same second stage COOL speed position.
 Continuous Fan Only speed is selectable at 28% and 38% of the selected second stage cooling speed - minimum 450 cfm.